benjamin-recht/benjamin-recht.github.io/_posts/2016-06-16-hyperband.md

 ## Neural net experiments

-We considered three image classification datasets: CIFAR-10 [16], Street View House Numbers (SVHN) [19], and rotated MNIST with background images (MRBI) [18].
+We considered three image classification datasets: CIFAR-10, Street View House Numbers (SVHN), and rotated MNIST with background images (MRBI).
 CIFAR-10 and SVHN contain 32 × 32 RGB images while MRBI contains 28 × 28 grayscale images.
 Each dataset is split into a training, validation, and test set: (1) CIFAR-10 has 40,000, 10,000, and 10,000 instances;
 (2) SVHN has close to 600,000, 6,000, and 26,000 instances; and (3) MRBI has 10,000 , 2,000, and